Luca-Blight/etl_pipeline/README.md

 Appended later: https://data.cityofnewyork.us/resource/kybe-9iex.json

-Develop a data model of all relevant datasets

 The data source was seleced from [https://opendata.cityofnewyork.us/](https://opendata.cityofnewyork.us/), which is a NYC public platform to extract local information like Education, Health, Business, Housing Development etc.

 The dataset that I chose to work with pertains particuarly to school information, providing general details about each available school such as Address, Graduation rate, and Gradespan.
 I chose this data source because it has been my experience working in real estate that the quality of schools and the gradespan available has a significant affect on the value of the residence.